 About airline imposed fees

 In order to minimise the payment of fuel surcharges for your OneWorld Classic Award booking, we suggest you check the applicable co-payment for each flight sector before you book.
-For the OneWorld Classic Award, given that you can fly up to 16 sectors, airline imposed fees for each flight can result in a significant co-payment for your overall booking.
-For a OneWorld Classic Award I organised with my husband a few years ago, I was able to restrict the co-payment for each ticket to under $500.
+For the OneWorld Classic Award, given that you can fly up to 16 sectors, airline-imposed fees for each flight can result in a significant co-payment for your overall booking.
+For a OneWorld Classic Award, I organised with my husband a few years ago, I was able to restrict the co-payment for each ticket to under $500.
 This is incredibly low.
 I was able to minimise the cost simply by choosing carriers that pass on very low fees.

-Carrier imposed charges by airline
+Carrier imposed charges by airlines

 As a rule, OneWorld Alliance carriers that tend to pass on low fees are:

-- Cathay Pacific (excellent routes from Australia into main hub of Hong Kong, then on to the USA and Europe)
+- Cathay Pacific (excellent routes from Australia into the main hub of Hong Kong, then on to the USA and Europe)

 - Japan Airlines (routes from Melbourne and Sydney to Tokyo, then through to the USA and Europe)